 - Official experiences: these are official credit course experiences undertaken as part of the student's individualized elective curriculum, for the purpose of enhancing the student's course of study.
 These courses are taken by M4 medical students and must follow all official policies and procedures outlined in this document or otherwise deemed as relevant to the rotation.
 Successful completion of these rotations will be assigned appropriate levels of academic credit depending on various factors (e.g., length of rotation, nature of the experience itself, curriculum policies).
 Official experiences can be arranged via three categories:

 - Departmental Electives: Certain international rotations have been reviewed and approved by the appropriate BSOM Curriculum Committee and are listed in the school catalog as departmental electives (M4 courses).
 These electives may be found through the Student Affair's 4th Year Curriculum page in the M4 Course Descriptions.
-Currently offered courses are CVSU 9445 (Nicaragua), FMLY 9435 (Zambia) and OBGY 9417 (Guatemala).
+Currently offered courses are CVSU 9445 (Nicaragua), FMLY 9435 (Zambia) and OBGY 9417 (Guatemala) and INMD (Ethiopia).